liferay/liferay-frontend-projects/general/react_dnd.md

     `item.type` is also required, only drop targets registered for the same type will react to this drag.

 - `collect`: Optional.
-This is a function that receives `monitor` and `props`, and must return a plain object that you'll receive as the fist array element of the hook return value.
+This is a function that receives `monitor` and `props`, and must return a plain object that you'll receive as the first array element of the hook return value.

 ### Connect drag with DOM element

-You can connect drag with an element in two differente ways:
+You can connect drag with an element in two different ways:

 - Setting `drag` returned parameter as your element's `ref`.